ordovas/ordovas.github.io/portfolio/ironhack.md

 ---

 ### [Kaggle competition - Predicting diamonds prices](https://github.com/ordovas/kaggle-diamonds)
-This was a Kaggle competition was created by the IronHack instructors.
+This was a Kaggle competition was created by the Ironhack instructors.
 The objective was to train a supervised machine learning model that predicts the price of diamonds based on features as its weight, dimensions, quality of the cut, color, clarity, etc...
 I tested different Machine Learning algorithms to choose the best approach to complete this project.

 ---